Global classification of generic multi-vector fields of top degree: Generic Nambu structures of top degree

-where $X_g$ is the $(n-1)$-vector field
+where $X_g$ is the $(r-1)$-vector field

 One can introduce certain Nambu cohomology groups to take care of this ambiguity so that the cohomology class $[\mathcal{M}_\Lambda^{\Omega}]$ is well-defined and independent of $\Omega$.
-This class is called the \emph{modular class} of the Nambu manifold $M$ and is the obstruction for the existence of a volume form on $M$ invariant under hamiltonian automorphisms.
+This class is called the \emph{modular class} of the Nambu manifold $M$ and is the obstruction for the existence of a volume form on $M$ invariant under Hamiltonian automorphisms.

-Each volume form $\Omega$ determines a modular $(n-1)$-vector field $\mathcal{M}_\Lambda^{\Omega}$ representing the modular class, and which will depend on $\Omega$.
+Back to top degree Nambu structures, each volume form $\Omega$ determines a modular $(n-1)$-vector field $\mathcal{M}_\Lambda^{\Omega}$ representing the modular class, and which will depend on $\Omega$.
 However, at points where the Nambu tensor vanishes all modular vector fields give the same value (see \cite{M}).
 The modular $(n-1)$-vector field $X_\Lambda^H$ along $H$, that we have introduced above, is nothing but the restriction of any modular vector field to $H$.
 In our case, however, it has the additional properties that it is non-zero and tangent to $H$.